renepickhardt/mpp-splitter/README.md

 However as [described in the Paper](https://arxiv.org/abs/2107.05322) there is a lot of work (and probably also research on the way) that needs to be done in order to make this technology deployable on the Lightning Network.

-In particular after [I shared that a breakthrough had been discovered](https://twitter.com/renepickhardt/status/1401514950984712198) by us I had many venture capitalists and commercial parties offering large sums **if** we would find a way to commercalize this in a proprietary way.
+In particular after [I shared that a breakthrough had been discovered](https://twitter.com/renepickhardt/status/1401514950984712198) by us I had many venture capitalists and commercial parties offering large sums **if** we would find a way to commercialize this in a proprietary way.
 However I believe that [knowledge should be free and openly available](https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt).
 As Stefan shared this view we decided to take the open path for that particular path finding problem (:

 As those offers and opportunity costs exceeded anything that I ever imagined to earn and as funding in academia is always a gamble and the future is unclear I would highly appreciate if you want to help me become an [independent Lightning Network developer and Researcher](https://ln.rene-pickhardt.de) in the future.
 Thus I will highly appreciate if you consider to support my future work via: